omicscodeathon/crc_shotgun/README.md

 (a) Estimated age standardized incidence rate (100,000) for world countries; (b) Estimated age standardized mortality rate (100,000) for the world countries.
 Modified from Global Cancer Observatory (GBO) 2020, International Agency for Research on Cancer, World Health Organization

-[ x ] This Codeathon project seeks to analyze WGS data of Colorectal cancer patients using a shortgun metagenomes approach
+* This Codeathon project _seeks to analyze WGS data of Colorectal cancer patients using a shortgun metagenomes approach_

 ## Background